Oxford to Cambridge Growth Arc

 The Government wants to see up to a million new homes between Oxford and Cambridge, with a new railway and roads to connect them.
 But important woods and trees could be damaged and destroyed.

-This ambition requires investment in major transportation projects to support delivery of the plan, namely in the for of the East-West Rail link.
+Government’s ambition requires investment in major transportation projects to support delivery of the plan, in particular the East-West Rail link.

-Plans for a significant road project, known as the Oxford-Cambridge Expressway, have now been cancelled by the Government as the proposals are no longer considered cost effective.
-While this is great news, we know that several smaller road options will now be explored instead.
-We will need to keep our eyes peeled for any adverse impacts on irreplaceable habitats.
+Plans for a large road project, known as the Oxford-Cambridge Expressway, have now been cancelled by the Government as the proposals are no longer considered cost effective.
+This is great news as many woods and trees would likely have been lost or damaged, but several smaller road options will now be explored instead.
+We will be keeping our eyes peeled for any proposals with adverse impacts on irreplaceable habitats.

 What does the Arc mean for woods and trees?